happysolucki/hs-antheia/README.md

 ### Install

-This widget can be installed from [alo.works](https://alo.works) as a part of the Antheia XenHTML Widgets package.
+This widget can be installed from [alo.works](https://alo.works) as a part of the Antheia XenHTML Widgets package or through the deb on the Releases tab using filza or your preferred package manager.

 ### Customization